GoogleCloudPlatform/endpoints-codelab-android/README.md

 the covers and thus we can easily escape to a command-line or to another tool (such as a continuous integration server).

-First, open `appengine-web.xml` and set the app id to the name you used when creating the Google Cloud Platform project at the very beginning of this codelab :
+But first, open `appengine-web.xml` and set the app id to the name you used when creating the Google Cloud Platform project at the very beginning of this codelab :

 ![image alt text](images/image_33.png)